 The patient app is intended primarily for patient use.
-However, the model 2925 patient app also contains Clinician Tools to support the insertion process.
+However, it also contains Clinician Tools to support the insertion process.
 These tools allow clinicians to view the current ICM device status and view real-time S-ECGs.

 Items Included in the Package